Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 The AT command set of the module does not allow to perform a LinkCheckRequest.
 So in this version LCM and SSV mode are not integrated/possible.

 To use the new SetDR feature, you have to update the CubeCell module.
 In short you have to flash the LoRa -> AT-Command example ont the CubeCell module.
 Don't forget to set the region.
 Instructions for [Update COM.LoRaWAN] (Only in german).
+ACK won't work past SF8 because TTN will send on RX2 frequency.

 [Version for LoRa 868 Module]